TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects(cobject)/Html/Index.rst

 stdWrap is available for the cObject itself and for the property "value".
 See the examples.

-**Note** : This content object is deprecated since TYPO3 4.6 and will be removed in TYPO3 6.0.
+**Note** : This content object was deprecated since TYPO3 4.6 and has been removed in TYPO3 6.0.
 Use the content object "TEXT" instead!

 .. ### BEGIN~OF~TABLE ###